 2 Reasons to Pre-Order the Pixel 6 & 3 Reasons Not To

-Google’s confirmed its new Pixel 6 and Pixel 6 Pro flagships and the devices are currently up for pre-order ahead of their release date later on this month.
+Google’s confirmed its new Pixel 6 and Pixel 6 Pro flagships and the devices are currently up for pre-order.

 After months of rumor and speculation, Google’s new Pixel 6 series is official.
 The Pixel 6 and Pixel 6 Pro join the Pixel 5a as Google’s top smartphone offerings in 2021.